-We continued to maintain a strong balance sheet throughout the first half of 2006 and finished the first half with a cash balance of approximately \$748 million and an undrawn credit facility.
-We deployed approximately \$100 million in the first half of 2006 for working capital requirements to support the introduction and ramping of new programs.
-In addition, we expended \$124.5 million to date for capital assets to support growth and capacity expansion in anticipation of higher revenue in the coming quarters.
+We continued to maintain a strong balance sheet throughout the first nine months of 2006 and finished the quarter with a cash balance of \$778.8 million and an undrawn credit facility.
+During the quarter, we generated cash from operations of \$88.1 million.
+In addition, we have spent \$161.9 million to date in 2006 for capital assets to support current operations and capacity expansion.